RevokeCash/revoke.cash/README.md

 Revoke.cash supports many different chains using different methods, including direct RPC calls, Etherscan and CovalentHQ.

-If you want to learn more about (unlimited) ERC20 allowances, I wrote an article on my blog: [Unlimited ERC20 allowances considered harmful](https://kalis.me/unlimited-erc20-allowances/).
+If you want to learn more about (unlimited) token approvals, I wrote an article on my blog: [Unlimited ERC20 allowances considered harmful](https://kalis.me/unlimited-erc20-allowances/).

 ## Running locally